-LAWRENCEBURG, INDIANA, DECEMBER 10, 2019 – A Dearborn County high school senior learned today that he is the recipient of a prestigious Lilly Endowment Community Scholarship (LECS).
-The Dearborn Community Foundation (DCF) awarded the full-tuition scholarship to East Central High School’s Noah Blankman.
+LAWRENCEBURG, INDIANA, DECEMBER 7, 2020 – A Dearborn County high school senior learned today that he is the recipient of a prestigious Lilly Endowment Community Scholarship (LECS).
+The Dearborn Community Foundation (DCF) awarded the full-tuition scholarship to East Central High School’s Heath Doll.

-The Foundation staff and members of the board of directors and the scholarship committee notified the 2020 LECS recipient during a surprise visit to his home.
-Blankman receives a four-year, full-tuition scholarship to the Indiana college of his choice along with an $900 yearly stipend for required books and equipment.
+The Foundation staff and members of the board of directors and the scholarship committee notified the 2021 LECS recipient earlier today.
+Doll receives a four-year, full-tuition scholarship to the Indiana college of his choice along with an $900 yearly stipend for required books and equipment.

 The LECS is the result of a statewide Lilly Endowment, Inc. initiative 1) to help raise the level of educational attainment in Indiana; 2) to increase awareness of the beneficial roles Indiana community foundations can play in their communities; 3) and to encourage and support the efforts of current and past Lilly Endowment Community Scholars to engage with each other and with Indiana business, governmental, educational, not-for-profit and civic leaders to improve the quality of life in Indiana generally and in local communities throughout the state.

 “Heath is fine young man who was selected among an excellent group of applicants for the high honor of receiving the Lilly scholarship,” said Fred McCarter, Executive Director of DCF.
 “Our community should be very proud of this honor student and the other five finalists for this prestigious award.”